fathertime100/apollo-coin/README.md

-# Apollon Coin (XAP) Masternode Setup Tutorial
+# Apollon Coin (XAP) Masternode Service v1.04 Setup Tutorial
-This guide will help you quickly and easily setup an [Apollon Masternode](http://apolloncoin.io/) on a Linux server running Ubuntu 16.04 and it will help you set up your wallet with the coins to support the masternode.
+This guide will help you quickly and easily setup an [Apollon Masternode Service v1.04](http://apolloncoin.io/) on a Linux server running Ubuntu 16.04 and it will help you set up your wallet with the coins to support the masternode.
 Use this guide at your own risk.
 ***
 This guide assumes some basic knowledge of Linux and Cryptocurrency Exchanges.
-You do not need to be an expert to complete this tutorial.
-If you have any questions, please feel free to reach out to me directly on [Discord](https://discordapp.com/download) and I'd be happy to help!
-My username is fathertime100.
+You do not need to be an expert to complete this tutorial, but you do need some basic technical skills.
+If you have any questions, please feel free to reach out to the Apollon Support Team at support@apollon.one!
 ***
 ## YOUTUBE VIDEO
-Please visit this [youtube video](https://youtu.be/Y5lva4eqiKU) that I made of this entire process to help you set everything up.
+Please visit this [youtube video](https://youtu.be/Y5lva4eqiKU) that has been updated with the entire process for the latest version (v1.04) to help you set everything up.
 It's a good idea to watch the video through it's entirety before you take on this task, it'll bring clarity to every step explained below.
 ***
 ## OVERVIEW
 This process will take some time to complete.
-If you are adept at masternode setup it will take you around two hours.
+If you are adept at masternode setup it will take you around one and a half hours.
 If you are a first-timer, expect to put in a few hours to complete this process.

 It involves six steps:

-1. Purchase XAP Coins - 40 to 120 minutes
+1. Purchase XAP Coins - 40 to 60 minutes

-2. Masternode Installation - 20 minutes
+2. Masternode Service Installation - 20 minutes

 3. Wallet Installation - 20 minutes